WildCodeSchool/tours-0919-php-romainclair/README.md

 ### Working
 ---
-1. Run `symfony server:start` to launch your local symfony server
+1. Run `yarn run dev` to launch your local server for assets
-2. Run `yarn run dev --watch` to launch your local server for assets
+2. Run `symfony server:start` to launch your local symfony server

 ### Testing
 ---